phpmyadmin/phpmyadmin/doc/setup.rst

   :config:option:`$cfg['AuthLog']`).
 This can allow using a tool such as fail2ban to block brute-force attempts.
 Note that the log file used by syslog is not the same as the Apache error or access log files.
+* In case you're running phpMyAdmin together with other PHP applications, it is generally advised to use separate session storage for phpMyAdmin to avoid possible session based attacks against it.
+You can use :config:option:`$cfg['SessionSavePath']` to achieve this.

 .. _ssl: